hexil-org/hexer/docs/hexil_action_notation.md

     `Uk`

--   Buy an unknown development card
+-   Buy a development card of unknown type

     `Bd?`

+-   You bought a development card of type monopoly

+    `Bdm`

 -   End the turn